Cycling safety: It is safe to cycle on the road, but here’s how to stay even safer and feel confident when cycling

 If you are cycling in a group, it is helpful to call out — or point to — any hazards you notice.
 Many eyes are better than just one set, and it will mean any manoeuvres to avoid the hazard can be taken safely by everyone.

 Another hazard particularly relevant to cyclists is people opening their car doors into the road.
-When cycling past parked cars, it is safer to move out little further into the road so you are out of the range of any doors, should they be suddenly opened.
+When cycling past parked cars, it is safer to move out a little further into the road so you are out of the range of any doors, should they be suddenly opened.

 Junctions

 It’s important to make your intentions clear when you want to turn at a junction.
 First, look behind you to check for any hazards, then signal the direction you wish to turn with one hand.
-If you’re not confident with either looking behind you while cycling or taking a hand off the handlebars, you can practise these on a traffic free cycle path.
+If you’re not confident with either looking behind you while cycling or taking a hand off the handlebars, you can practise these on a traffic-free cycle path.

 Filtering through traffic

 Filtering is when you move past slow or stationary traffic.
 This is perfectly legal in the UK and it enables cyclists and motorcyclists to keep moving when other vehicle cannot, improving traffic flow.
+Contrary to what some people believe, in the UK it is legal to pass vehicles on both the right and left-hand sides.
+In other, countries, you should check local laws; in the US, the law on filtering is different between states.

-Contrary to what some people believe, it is legal to pass vehicles on both the right and left-hand sides.
-However, passing on the left is riskier because you will be in the driver’s blind spot and if they move a little to the left - or make a left-hand turn - you are likely to be hit.
-Longer vehicles such as lorries or buses should not be passed on the left unless they are completely stationary and will remain so until you have passed.
+Passing on the inside is always riskier because you will be in the driver’s blind spot and if they move over a little — or make a turn — you could be hit.
+Longer vehicles such as lorries or buses should not be passed on the left unless they are completely stationary and will remain so until after you have passed.

 Pre-ride checks

-Making sure that the tyres are properly inflated and that any rattly loose bolts are tightened up needn’t add much time to the start of your ride, but it will make you safer and less likely to run into any mechanical problems.
+Making sure that the tyres are properly inflated and that any loose bolts are tightened up needn’t add much time to the start of your ride, but it will make you safer and less likely to run into any mechanical problems.

 Helmets

 There is no law that compels you to wear a helmet while cycling in the UK.
+Some states in the US require cyclists to wear helmets, some only require children to.
+Other countries, including New Zealand and Australia, have mandatory helmet laws.

 Mandatory helmet laws are associated with falls in the number of people cycling — which can be detrimental to cycling safety due to the ‘safety in numbers’ effect.
 A quick glance across the North Sea to the Netherlands shows how safe and ordinary it is to cycle without a helmet.